 We have grown rapidly over the last several years, but our recent revenue growth rate and financial performance should not be considered indicative of our future performance.
-During the years ended December 31, 2022, 2021, and 2020, our revenue was \$381.1 million, \$218.3 million and \$141.4 million, respectively.
+During the years ended December 31, 2023, 2022, and 2021, our revenue was \$463.4 million, \$380.9 million and \$218.3 million, respectively.
 We may also experience declines in our revenue growth rate as a result of a number of factors, including slowing demand for our platform, insufficient growth in the number of buyers and suppliers who transact on our marketplace, increasing competition, a decrease in the growth of our overall market, our failure to continue to capitalize on growth opportunities, failure to realize anticipated revenue growth from our supplier services and the maturation of our business, among others.
-You should not rely on our revenue or key operational and business metrics for any previous quarterly or annual period as any indication of our revenue growth rate has fluctuated in prior periods.
+You should not rely on our revenue or key operational and business metrics for any previous quarterly or annual period as any indication of our revenue, revenue growth, key business metrics, or key operational and business metrics growth in future periods.
+In particular, our revenue growth rate has fluctuated in prior periods.
 We expect our revenue growth rate to continue to fluctuate over the short term and decline in the long term.
 We also expect to continue to make investments in the development and expansion of our business, which may not result in increased revenue or growth.
 If our revenue growth rate declines, investors' perceptions of our business and the trading price of our Class A common stock could be adversely affected.